Ways to ignore files locally without editing .gitignore

 ~/.config/git/ignoreis also commonly used)

-Method 3: git update-index --skip-worktree (for tracked files)
+Method 3: git update-index --skip-worktree (For tracked files)

 The skip-worktree flag